Introduction

 Which Diet Is Right for You?

-Your lifestyle, tolerance, and health objectives will determine whether you choose the ketogenic or carnivorous diet.
+Your lifestyle, tolerance, and health goals will determine whether you choose the Carnivore or Keto diet.

 Choose Carnivore If: